JWF-Official/otto-search-open-source/docs/admin/api.rst

 ================

 The search bar can be embedded into websites.
 Just paste the example into the HTML of the site.
-URL of the Otto instance and values are customizable.
+URL of the SearXNG instance and values are customizable.

 .. code:: html